 3. Lead nurturing

 Most users who'll end up on your SaaS's landing page won't immediately subscribe to a plan.

 Initially, they'll be at the awareness stage of a sales cycle so you'll have to nurture them to get them interested in your SaaS, consider your SaaS, and evaluate your SaaS.
-You can automate that lead nurturing process by sending automated emails, SMS, in-app messages, retargeting ads, etc.
+You can automate that lead nurturing process by sending automated emails, business text messages, in-app messages, retargeting ads, etc.

 Recommended tool: Userlist